EnzoBnl/enzobnl/spark.md

 ## Unified Memory Management (1.6+)
+Section based on:
-Section based on the pull request document [Unified Memory Management in Spark 1.6](https://www.linuxprobe.com/wp-content/uploads/2017/04/unified-memory-management-spark-10000.pdf) by Andrew Or and Josh Rosen
+-  the pull request document [Unified Memory Management in Spark 1.6](https://www.linuxprobe.com/wp-content/uploads/2017/04/unified-memory-management-spark-10000.pdf) by Andrew Or and Josh Rosen and blog article [Apache Spark and off-heap memory](https://www.waitingforcode.com/apache-spark/apache-spark-off-heap-memory/read) by Bartosz Konieczny.

 ### Repartition of a machine's memory allocation to a Spark executor